tecladocode/web-dev-bootcamp/curriculum/section04/lectures/02_basic_css_selectors/README.md

 ## Class selectors

 Instead of selecting elements by type, it's often a much better idea to select elements using classes.
-Classes are great, because we can use them to apply like styles across dissimilar elements, and we get to choose exactly where they apply.
-We're not automatically applying styles to every instances of an element type.
+Classes are great, because we can use them to apply identical styles across different elements, and we get to choose exactly where they apply.
+We're not automatically applying styles to every instance of an element type.

 In order to use a class selector, we just need to write `.` followed by the class name we want to apply our styles to.
 In our code above, the class we've applied to two of our `<p>` elements is called `red`, so I'm going to replace the contents of `main.css` with the following: